 Second, notebooks shouldn’t be used as a project storage.
-Not only you are heavily limited, as I mentioned above, but more importantly, you can’t have the same note save in two or more notebooks at the same time.
+Not only you are heavily limited, as I mentioned above, but more importantly, you can’t have the same note saved in two or more notebooks at the same time.

 I hope you see how flawed this is.
 Yet Evernote still suggests that you use notebooks this way while completely ignoring their gold nugget, tags.

-With tags, you don’t have to think about this too long.
+With tags, you don’t have to think about this for too long.
 You can assign 100 tags per note.
-So if your that overview email mentions 5 projects, you can simply assign 5 tags to this note and you’re done.
+So if that overview email mentions 5 projects, you can simply assign 5 tags to this note and you’re done.

 Proper naming convention

-When I suggest that we should switch from notebooks to tags, the most frequent argument is that with tags, everything would turn into a mess after some time.
+When I suggest that we should switch from notebooks to tags, the most frequent counter argument is that with tags, everything would turn into a mess after some time.
 Yes, if the limit of 250 notebooks makes your Evernote less messy because you can’t simply create more notebooks, that’s fine.
 With 100.000 tags, you must get into a very messy situation, right?
 Wrong.

 All it takes is a little bit of thinking and a little bit of discipline.
 With the right naming convention you can keep your list of tags organized even with almost a thousand of them, like in my case:

 As you can see in the image above, I have just six notebooks, everything else is managed by tags.
-Also, I have already almost 6.000 notes in my personal account and yet I am able to find anything almost immediately.
+Also, I have already almost 6.000 notes in my personal account and yet I am able to find anything almost instantly.

 Let’s say I need to find that contract signed with that company.
 Hmm, let’s see.
 I can easily start searching among all my notes and with just two tags, I’m done: d.contract, k.AUTOCONT: